-External validation: characteristics of included studies.
-We identified one fair-quality external validation study meeting our selection criteria for the LFQ (Table 3).111 This study recruited 1,288 current or former smokers aged 30 years or more, with greater than or equal to 10 pack-year history from 36 U.S.-based primary care centers to receive both the questionnaire and spirometry.
+We identified one fair-quality external validation study meeting our selection criteria for the LFQ (Table 3).111 This study recruited 1,288 current or former smokers age 30 years or older with a 10 pack-year or greater history from 36 U.S.-based primary care centers to receive both the questionnaire and spirometry.
 Patients were excluded if they had a known diagnosis of "substantial lung conditions"; however, a previous diagnosis of obstructive lung disease was allowed if the patient did not use daily respiratory medications in the 4 weeks prior to the study.
 Half of the patients were female and the mean age of participants was 54.0 years.
 Additionally, 59.0 percent were current smokers, 41.0 percent were former smokers, and participants had a mean of 33.4 pack-years of smoking exposure.

-The reference standard used in this study was post-bronchodilator spirometry (FEV1/FVC <0.7) and spirometry was required to meet the criteria of the ATS/ERS standards on lung function testing.^{108,109} All of those with LFQ scores of 18 or less (n=1,215) were invited for spirometry while a selected subset of those who screened negative on the LFQ (n=73) were invited to spirometry.
+The reference standard used in this study was postbronchodilator spirometry (FEV1/FVC <0.70) and spirometry was required to meet the criteria of the ATS/ERS standards on lung function testing.^{108,109} All participants with LFQ scores of 18 or less (n=1,215) were invited for spirometry while a selected subset of those who screened negative on the LFQ (n=73) were invited to spirometry.
 Of those attempting spirometry, 30.7 percent did not complete the spirometry per protocol or did not meet the ATS/ERS standards.
 A total of 849 participants remained in the analysis (Table 4).